 In general, the bigger a property or building is, the more likely it is to need a unique brand identity.
 Developers and owners of large mixed-use projects, retail centers, and multi-building office and industrial campuses generally create a custom brand identity.

 Custom brands are not as common amongst individual industrial properties, land, and smaller neighborhood retail and strip centers, though there are sometimes exceptions.

-It’s more of a toss up whether or not you’ll see a custom brand for an individual office building or not.
-You’re more likely to see a custom brand for existing office buildings larger than 100,000 SF or sometimes smaller office buildings that are being newly developed or re-developed.
+It’s more of a toss-up whether or not you’ll see a custom brand for an individual office building or not.
+You’re more likely to see a custom brand for existing office buildings larger than 100,000 square feet or sometimes smaller office buildings that are being newly developed or re-developed.

 Read how AQUILA successfully crafted a brand for a new office development and landed a full-building tenant in our 801 Barton Springs case study.

 Marketing Goals & Budget

 Whether or not you choose to pursue creating a unique brand identity for your property or not also depends on your marketing goals and budget.
 Common reasons for establishing a brand identity include:

 - New developments that need to establish an identity in order to sell something that doesn’t yet exist

 - Existing properties that have undergone a major renovation